nintendo-playground/general/Infrastructure.md

 ## Playground Infrastructure
-All playground services are hosted on a single [Vultr](https://vultr.com) instance, because:
+All playground services are hosted on a single [Oracle Cloud](https://cloud.oracle.com) instance (Ampere A1 with 1 OCPU and 6 GB memory), because:
-* Using a different instance for each service costs money and I do not want to ask for or even depend on donations.
+* This is part of Oracle's free tier and I do not want to ask for or even depend on donations.
 * I do not expect much traffic on the playground, so a single instance is probably enough.

-The instance is running the latest version of Ubuntu, and was set up as follows:
+The instance is running the latest version of Ubuntu.
+First, I edited `/root/.ssh/authorized_keys` to enable root login, because this is more convenient for me.
+Then, I set up the system as follows:

 ```sh
 # Install docker
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | gpg --dearmor -o /etc/apt/keyrings/docker.gpg